This information is intended for use by health professionals

 Due to the extensive hepatic metabolism of dextromethorphan, caution should be exercised in the presence of hepatic impairment (see section 5.2).

 This product is contraindicated in individuals with known hypersensitivity to dextromethorphan or to any of the excipients listed in section 6.1.

 Dextromethorphan should not be used in patients taking monoamine oxidase inhibitors (MAOIs), or within 14 days of stopping MAOI treatment (see section 4.5).
-There is a risk of serotonin syndrome with the concomitant use of dextromethorphan and MAOIs and the concomitant use of these medications may cause a rise in blood pressure and hypertensive crisis (see section 4.5).
+There is a risk of serotonin syndrome with the concomitant use of dextromethorphan and MAOIs and the concomitant use of these medications may cause a rise in blood pressure and/or hypertensive crisis (see section 4.5).

 This product is contraindicated in patients taking serotonin reuptake inhibitors (SSRIs, see section 4.5).

 Dextromethorphan, should not be given to patients in, or at risk of developing respiratory failure.

 Not to be used in children under the age of 12 years.

 Patients with the following conditions should not use this product, unless directed by a physician: acute or chronic asthma, a persistent or chronic cough such as occurs with chronic bronchitis or emphysema, or where cough is accompanied by excessive secretions.